On the distribution of equivalence classes of random symmetric p-adic matrices: Applications

-\end{cor} \begin{proof} By a result of Ekedahl \cite{ekedahl1991infinite} we can use the local-global principle for this problem.
+is a closed subscheme of $\mathbb{A}_{\ZZ}^{n(n-1)/2}$ of codimension $2$.
+We can use the local-global principle for this problem due to Ekedahl \cite{ekedahl1991infinite}.
 Moreover, this is the symmetric matrix version of the application Ekedahl gives in \cite{ekedahl1991infinite}.
-In addition to that, Bhargava's work \cite{bhargava2014geometric} gives an upper bound for the error term.
 Over $\ZZ_p$ we have